Finding a Top Financial Advisor Firm in Worcester, Massachusetts

 - Estate planning

 - Insurance evaluation

 - Higher education funding

 Carl P. Sherr & Co.
-Client Experience
+Investment Strategy

 Understanding your individual needs is the first step that Carl P. Sherr & Co. takes toward building your wealth management plan.
 This is done in two phases: an exploration meeting and a questionnaire.
 Your initial meeting with an advisor, which is free, is meant to give the firm a broad overview of what you want your investment account to eventually accomplish for you.
 Meanwhile, the questionnaire is much more detailed and it gives the firm a chance to understand your specific time horizon and risk tolerance.